-The stable was unlike any I’d find in Halifax because, well a Sheikh owns it and the stalls were filled with hot-blooded Arabian or Thoroughbred horses!
+The stable was unlike any I’d find in Halifax because, well a Sheikh owns it and the stalls are filled with expensive, hot-blooded Arabian or Thoroughbred horses!

 I immediately bonded with a woman named Tara who is from the UK, has been riding since she was four years old, works in finance but spends her spare time at the stables – riding three times a week.
 She showed me around a bit, introduced me to some of the horses and kindly let me borrow a pair of chaps for my first lesson!!

 Watch the Young Thoroughbred and Arabian Horses Run!